FearDread/guerrilla_ui/README.md

 [![Build Status](https://travis-ci.org/FearDread/guerrilla_ui.svg?branch=master)](https://travis-ci.org/FearDread/guerrilla_ui) [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/) [![MIT License](https://img.shields.io/packagist/l/doctrine/orm.svg)](LICENSE)
 Guerrilla JS jQuery Framework
 =============================
-Guerrilla UI, <GUI>, a scalable, maintainable, extendable framework that lets you write even less and do even more!
+Guerrilla UI, GUI, a scalable, maintainable, extendable framework that lets you write even less and do even more!

 > It's The perfect framework for Multiple page Websites and [Single Page Applications.](http://en.wikipedia.org/wiki/Single-page_application)  Missing something you need?
 GUI lets you extend the core and sandbox objects which can then be used in any of your modules or plugins.
 Dynamically start, stop, load and unload modules that act as small parts of your whole application.